Back

 Research Goals

-01 How do families currently divide dog care responsibilities, and where does the burden fall unevenly?
+01 How do families divide dog care, and where does the burden fall unevenly?

-02 What are the biggest daily frustrations owners face—from scheduling walks to managing grooming and health records?
+02 What daily frustrations do owners face with walks, grooming, and health records?

-03 How do owners handle pet emergencies, and how prepared do they feel when something unexpected happens?
+03 How do owners handle pet emergencies, and how prepared do they feel?

-04 What would make owners switch from their current fragmented tools (vet apps, food delivery, Facebook groups) to a single platform?
+04 What would make owners abandon fragmented tools (vet apps, food delivery, Facebook groups) for one platform?

-Key insights from the dog owners survey, grouped into four thematic clusters that shaped every design decision.
+Key survey insights grouped into four clusters that shaped every design decision.

 Family & Demographics